sigmorphon/sigmorphon.github.io/sharedtasks/2018/index.md

 ## Venue

-November 1; Day 2 of shared task slot at CoNLL, Brussels, Belgium (collocated with EMNLP).
+31 October; Day 1 of shared task slot at CoNLL, Brussels, Belgium (collocated with EMNLP).

 ## References